What is CAR T-Cell Therapy?

-T cells are genetically modified to produce receptors on their surface called chimeric antigen receptors, or CARs.
-These synthetic molecules allow T cells to recognize and latch on to specific proteins (antigens) on cancer cells and initiate an attack.
+- Special cells in our bodies called T cells can be modified to have special receptors on them.
+They’re called chimeric antigen receptors, or CARs.
+They allow T cells to recognize and latch on to specific proteins (antigens) on cancer cells and initiate an attack.

 In 2017, the U.S. Food and Drug Administration approved CAR T-cell therapies for children with acute lymphoblastic leukemia and adults with advanced lymphomas.
 Clinical trials testing CAR T-cell therapy on mesothelioma and other solid tumor cancers are underway.

 How Does CAR T-Cell Therapy Work?